lemlac/mulem/docs/reference.md

         fib(n - 1) + fib(n - 2)
 ```

-Function overloading can lead to ambiguities, so you need to use `of` in order to resolve which definition you mean when you pass a function by value. *See [Untagged Unions](#untagged-unions) for how to use the keyword `of`.*
+Function overloading can lead to ambiguities, so you need to use `of` in order to resolve which definition you mean when you pass a function by value. *See [Untagged Unions](#untagged-unions) for how to use the keyword `of`.* The type notation of a function uses `->` between the parameters and the return type.

 ```mulem
 add(a: int, b: int): int =